CaDaBu/Analysis-of-Ohio-Congressional-Districts/Index.md

-As the Democrats received 250,000 more votes state wide in 2008 and 52.4% of the statewide house vote, the fact that they are only predicted to win 5 out of 16 districts with 3 districts as tossups constitutes a significant manipulation of the electorate.
-Gerrymandering allowed Republicans to take an electorate which favored the Democrats and produced an outcome in which they won.
+As the Democrats received 250,000 more votes state wide in 2008 and 52.4% of the statewide house vote, the fact that they are only predicted to win 5 out of 16 districts and only 3 districts are tossups constitutes a significant manipulation of the electorate.
+Gerrymandering allowed Republicans to take an electorate, which favored the Democrats and produced an outcome in which they won.

 In the future, I would like to improve this study in many ways.
 First, I would like to process the data for new less gerrymandered districts.